Masters Guide: Everything You Need to Know for Your First Time at Augusta

 Take your breakfast and head directly over to the first tee on your left, grab a spot right in front of the name cards and hang out for awhile in order to get a great view of the ceremonial tee off.
 Seriously, when else will you get to see Arnold, Jack, and Gary all tee off on a course together?

-Definitely a highlight of the trop for me.
+Definitely a highlight of the trip for me.

-Finding the Perfect Place to Put Your Chair
+Where to Put Your Chair at The Masters

 So you went out and bought that chair yesterday, right?

-One of the great things about the Masters is the fact you can setup you chair almost anywhere on the course, leave it there, and no one will touch it.
+One of the great things about the Masters is the fact you can setup your chair almost anywhere on the course, leave it there, and no one will touch it.

 You have a few great options for where to setup shop in order to get really close to the action.